pronovic/setup-poetry/DEVELOPER.md

 This project is in active use in all of my own Python repositories under [github.com/pronovic](https://github.com/pronovic?repositories).
 For a simple example of use, see the [apologies](https://github.com/pronovic/apologies) repository.

 As of this writing, I don't release very often, because the action meets my needs and doesn't usually require adjustment.
-As a rsult, releasing is a totally manual process.
+As a rsult, releasing is a totally manual process:

-Releasing is a manual process:

 ```
 $ git checkout master && git pull